Loading617/Shine/README.md

 </p>

 # Shine - A New J2ME Emulator for Windows and Android!
-A J2ME Emulator for Windows
+A J2ME Emulator for Windows and Android